jiankangdeng/MenpoBenchmark/README.md

 # MenpoBenchmark
 Multi-pose 2D and 3D Face Alignment and Tracking

-The face boxes and five facial landmarks within the annotation files are predicted from our detector, which has an mAP around 90% on the WiderFace Hard subset.
-We will release this face detector recently, thus the face alignment algorithms can be tested under the real-world environments.
+The face boxes and five facial landmarks within the annotation files are predicted by our face detector ([RetinaFace](https://github.com/deepinsight/insightface/tree/master/RetinaFace)), which achieves state-of-the-art performance on the WiderFace dataset.
+We have released this face detector, thus the face alignment algorithms can be tested from scratch under in-the-wild environment.

 # 2D Face Alignment